LedgerHQ/npm-attest-lab/README.md

 # npm-attest-lab
-Lab for testing npm two step attestation
+Lab for testing npm two-step attestation

+> [!NOTE]
-⚠️ **Warning**: This repository is for testing purposes only and is used for testing supply chain pipeline.
+> This repository is for testing purposes only and is used to test the software supply chain pipeline.